-Every Monday begins with a 50 minute advisory period followed by four 70 minutes instructional periods.
-Tuesday through to Friday the instructional day consists of four 75-80 minute blocks.
+Every Monday begins with a 50-minute advisory period followed by four 70-minute instructional periods.
+Tuesday through to Friday, the instructional day begins with a 10-minute advisory period followed by four 75-80 minute blocks.

 School hours are 8.30am to 3.30pm.